fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Form handling can sometimes be quite a nuisance in React.
 That's why we have decided to utilize the the [Formik](https://jaredpalmer.com/formik/docs/overview) package for our add patient form in our app.
 Here's a small intro from to Formiks's documentation:

-> _Formik is a small library that helps you with the 3 most annoying parts:_
+> Formik is a small library that helps you with the 3 most annoying parts:
 >
-> - _Getting values in and out of form state_
+> - Getting values in and out of form state
-> - _Validation and error messages_
+> - Validation and error messages
-> - _Handling form submission_
+> - Handling form submission
 >
-> _By colocating all of the above in one place, Formik will keep things organized--making testing, refactoring, and reasoning about your forms a breeze._
+> By colocating all of the above in one place, Formik will keep things organized - making testing, refactoring, and reasoning about your forms a breeze.

-The code for the form can be found in _src/AddPatientModal/AddPatientForm.tsx_ and some form field helpers can be found in _src/AddPatientModal/FormField.tsx_.
-In the beginning of _AddPatientForm.tsx_ you can see, that we have created a type for our form values, called simply _FormValues_.
-It is a narrowed down version of _Patient_, with the properties _id_ and _entries_ omitted, because we don't want the user to be able to submit then when creating a new patient. _id_ is created by the backend and _entries_ can only be added for existing patients.
+The code for the form can be found in <i>src/AddPatientModal/AddPatientForm.tsx</i> and some form field helpers can be found in <i>src/AddPatientModal/FormField.tsx</i>.
+In the beginning of <i>AddPatientForm.tsx</i> you can see, that we have created a type for our form values, called simply <i>FormValues</i>.
+It is a narrowed down version of <i>Patient</i>, with the properties <i>id</i> and <i>entries</i> omitted, because we don't want the user to be able to submit then when creating a new patient. <i>id</i> is created by the backend and <i>entries</i> can only be added for existing patients.

 ```js
 export type FormValues = Omit<Patient, "id" | "entries">;